roc-11/max-rehab/README.md

 ### User-Stories
 #### Current User Goals
-1. As a current user, I want to be able to book/contact a physio session easily.
+1. As a current user, I want to be able to book/contact a physiotherapy session easily.
 2. As a current user, I want to easily navigate through the site and access the information I require.
 3. As a current user, I want to easily navigate to content I have previously viewed within a small number of steps.